TotallyInformation/node-red-contrib-uibuilder/templates/blank/README.md

 ## Files in this template

+* `package.json`: Defines the basic structure, name, description of the project and defines any local development dependencies if any.
+* `README.md`: This file.
 * `src/index.html`: Contains your basic HTML and will be the file loaded and displayed in the browser when going to the uibuilder defined URL.
 * `src/index.js`: Contains all of the logic for your UI.
 It must be linked to in the html file.
 * `src/index.css`: Contains your custom CSS for styling.
 It must be linked to in the html file.

-Note that only the `index.html` file is actually _required_. uibuilder will not function as expected without it.
+Note that only the `package.json` and `index.html` files are actually _required_. uibuilder will not function as expected without them.

 It is possible to use the index.html file simply as a link to other files but it must be present.